 - Remorse – the feeling of shame and guilt for having given in

 But step seven is never followed through and you end up back at step one and so the cycle is complete.

 So How Do You Break This Destructive Addiction Cycle?

 The addiction cycle is broken when an addict can make changes to their life by substituting self-destructive patterns of thought and behaviour with positive, healthier strategies.
 They will usually need professional help to achieve this, through counselling and psychotherapy, as part of an overall detox and rehabilitation programme.

 - Acceptance: Recognising and accepting that you are caught in an addictive cycle is always a good starting point.
 If you can accept that you have a problem and that you need to find help, you are taking the first step to recovery.
-By denying that you have a problem, it becomes a self-perpetuating cycle, because you will keep beating yourself up about not being able to control your drinking.
+Denying that you have a problem, becomes a self-perpetuating cycle because you will keep beating yourself up about not being able to control your drinking.

 - Developing new coping strategies: By identifying your triggers you will be able to put new strategies in place to deal with these feelings.
-This might include things like reducing stress in your life, practicing mindfulness or yoga, eating more healthily, communicating with friends and family and building new activities in to your daily life to make you feel more connected with the world and other people.
+This might include things like reducing stress in your life, practising mindfulness or yoga, eating more healthily, communicating with friends and family and building new activities into your daily life to make you feel more connected with the world and other people.

 - Ongoing support: the journey to lasting recovery is a long one and you will need a good support structure in place – people you can turn to when you might feel challenged by your old patterns of behaviour.
 A rehabilitation programme will usually include ongoing support from a professional to help you achieve and maintain your sobriety.
 Friends and family can also be invaluable resources to help you on your road to recovery.